Article

 You can set different values for each of the bid strategies.
 Amazon makes recommendations for these bids based on similar sellers’ bid amounts.

-8. Optional: add negative targeting keywords.
+8. Add negative targeting keywords (optional)

 If you don’t want your product to show up in certain keyword searches, you can add those keywords to the automatic-targeting list.
 When starting out, we recommend that you leave the list blank.